Martin-ITT/MS3-Code_Institute/Readme.md

 ## 1.3 Structure

+Project consist of two main sections.
+Front end part which is focused at HTML code and design using CSS and Materialize framework.
+Back end part is Data oriented.
+Data is stored in MongoDB cluster created for this project and accessed through Python app.
+To avoid repeating same HTML code, to enable some logic and to have more control over content the website will be rendered using Pyhton with Flask framework.

+## 1.4 Skeleton

 Front-end

 In Vino Veritas contains structured navbar for easy navigation.
 Following links are displayed when no user is logged in.
 First link - *In Vino Veritas* - brings user to index page providing date and quote for the day.
 Second link - *Random Quote* displays randomly generated quote every time clicked.
 Third link - *All quotes* - navigates to page displaying all quotes in database, sort funcionality, a search bar.
 Fourht link brings user to *log in* page and fifth provides the user *registration* form.
 When user is logged in the first three links remain the same.
 There is added funcionality for user to like or unlike quote on the all quotes page.
 Fourth link reads - *My qoutes* - which displays qoutes added by user.
 Add a new qoute, edit and delete funcionality is also on the same page.
 Fifth link - *Favourite Quotes* - returns page with quotes which user likes.
 The next link - *Profile* - brings users to profile page where they can change password or completely delete their account.
 Last one - *Log Out* - terminates user session and returnes to Log In page.
 When admin is logged in the navbar also containes *Manage Authors* link to maintain the Authors database.
 Same as navbar, every page displays consistent footer with Copyright section on a left side.
 The right corner contains a name of user who is curently logged in.
 A message "No user logged in" reads if no active user is loged in.

 Back-end